Wine, Cider, Fruit Soda & SPIRITS

 CIDER, FRUIT WINES & SODA

 Beat the summer heat with a quenching cider from one of the local cideries.
 Visit Twisted Hills, Untangled Cider at Klippers Acres or Lass Chance Beverage Co. to sample a variety of dry to semi-sweet styles made from a range of apples, fruit blends and fusions, all organically grown.
-Explore organic fruit wines in a variety of styles, also a signature Similkameen offering.
+Explore organic fruit wines in a variety of styles, including a signature Similkameen offering.

 DISTILLERY